Shortcut to Body Shortcut to main menu

 Article 5 (Organization of Investment Promotion Committee, etc.)

-3. ③ Deputy Mayor for Political Affairs and Director General of Economy and Industry shall become ex officio councilors, and a councilor nominated on recommendation shall be appointed by the Mayor's request.However, the number of a certain gender of the councilors nominated on recommendation shall not exceed 60 percent of the total council members.<Newly Inserted on January 1, 2017> <Amended on January 1, 2017, July 24, 2018>
+3. ③ Deputy Mayor and Director in charge of the city's investment attraction shall become ex officio councilors, and a councilor nominated on recommendation shall be appointed among each of the following by Mayor.
+However, the number of a certain gender of the councilors nominated on recommendation shall not exceed 60 percent of the total council members.< Newly established on January 1, 2017.><Amended on January 1, 2010, August 5, 2010, May 15, 2012, January 1, 2017, July 24, 2018, July 6, 2020, November 10, 2023>

 2. 2.
-Executives of an investment promotion agency or investment promotion organization <Amended on May 15, 2012>
+Executives of an investment promotion agency or investment promotion organization<Amended on May 15, 2012>

 3. 3.
 Entrepreneurs, lawyers, CPAs, or professors including full-time lecturers in the field of investment promotion

-4. ④ The term of an ex officio member of the Committee shall indicate his or her time in office, and a member nominated on recommendation shall hold the post for two years in office and be allowed for re-nomination.
+4. ④The term of an ex officio member of the Committee shall indicate his or her time in office, and a member nominated on recommendation shall hold the post for two years in office and be allowed for re-nomination.

-5. ⑤ the Council may employ a director to govern general affairs and the director herein shall become the head of Investment Promition Division <Amended on September 1, 2014, July 24, 2018, January 1, 2020>
+5. ⑤ The Committeel may employ a director to govern general affairs, which shall be taken by the head of Investment Promition Division <Amended on August 5, 2010, May 15, 2012, September 1, 2014, July 24, 2018, January 1, 2020, November 4, 2022.>

 Article 6 (Meeting)